 The ParkUs app is made by Toshiba Research Labs and is available as a free download from Google Play.
 The app is being trialled in the area of Easton in Bristol, with data contributed by users of the app to provide information on parking availability.

 How does it work?

-This new Android phone app will work best when we get lots of people using it, as it relies on feedback from users about their ability to park, so we need lots of people to have a go and help us test it out.
-When you use the app it will give you an idea of where there might be available on-street parking at a destination you tell it.
-As more people use it, so the information will get more accurate.
-Use of the app is anonymous, and it does not collect any personal information during use.
+The phone app relies on feedback from users about their ability to park, so ParkUs will work best when lots of people use it.
+As more people use it, the parking information will become richer and more accurate.
+Use of the app is anonymous, and it does not collect any personal information.

 When and where will it be ready to use?

-ParkUs provides information on the availability of parking spaces on the streets depending on how do the users act with their vehicles.
-If a user looking for a parking space does not stop in a certain street the app will assume that there are no available park spaces in it.
-Therefore, the more users the app get, the more information will be able to offer ParkUs to its users.
+ParkUs provides information about the availability of on-street car parking spaces using real-time location information from drivers’ mobile phones.
+If a user is looking for a parking space and does not stop in a certain street, the app will assume there are no car parking spaces available.

-Grey streets on ParkUs’ map means that there is no information available about them.
-To get information a user would need to drive around them or manually input the information on the app.
+Grey streets on the ParkUs map means that there is no information available about them yet.
+To get information, a user would need to drive around the streets or manually input the information onto the app.

 Electric bikes →

-An electric taxi-bus will provide convenient journeys in a vehicle shared with other passengers at an affordable price.
+The Buzz electric taxi-bus will provide convenient journeys in a shared vehicle at an affordable price.